 The Breathing Association has a rich history here in Central Ohio

-We hear a detailed overview of how the agency began.
 The Breathing Association began in 1906 with the onset of Tuberculosis.
-The Breathing Association is continuing to fill a void in our community long since the control of TB.
+The Breathing Association is continuing to fill a void in our community, long after the control of TB.
 The association wants to ensure we can all breathe easier.

 The Breathing Association strives to educate the public on the issues affecting our community.
-This items include smoking, air quality, energy needs, diseases like COPD, asthma, and other breathing disorders.
+These items include smoking, air quality, energy needs, diseases like COPD, asthma, and other breathing disorders.
 The agency is rich in educational resources and services.
-Alisha gives us more detail about the “Lung Health Services” she manages.
+Alisha gives us more details about the “Lung Health Services” she manages.

 Home Energy Assistance Program

-One other issue which has been prevalent in our community for decades is smoking.
+One other issue that has been prevalent in our community for decades is smoking.
 Ohio has continued to rate at unhealthy levels compared to the rest of the country.

 We do not seem to be able to “stop cold turkey”!
 The Breathing Association can help with their Quit For Good cessation program and tips on how to quit.